dubsalot/vscode-container-demo/README.md

 1. [Part 2](https://github.com/dubsalot/vscode-container-demo/tree/series/part-2-github-actions-intro) - GitHub Actions Introduction

 # Introduction
-This repo started as basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
+This repo started as a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
 Originally, it was made using "[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)" as the main source.

-Now, it is becoming a series and add little bits of technology along the way.
+Now, it is becoming a series and I'm going to add little bits of technology along the way.

 # Technology